jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   .. code-block:: python

-    NameError: name 'sleep_duration' is not defined
+    NameError: name 'ssrc' is not defined

   and I add it as an exception encountered